vasily-kartashov/vasily-kartashov.github.io/_posts/2015-11-09-simple-twitter-bot-in-perl.md

 tags: perl twitter
 ---

-are you looking for a fun project to try out?
+Are you looking for a fun project to try out?
 How about creating a twitter bot that publishes flashcards with Indonesian and English words?
 And let's make it even more fun by setting it to run once an hour.

 First things first, let's gather a list of the most commonly used words in Indonesian, you can find it on sites like [101languages](http://www.101languages.net/indonesian/most-common-indonesian-words/).
 Once you have the list, it should look something like this: